armanjindal/armanjindal.github.io/content/index.md

 I am a programmer, writer, humanist-technologist, (primal) mover, and friendly human!

-Philosophical qualifying:

-The modern human is thrown into a condition of constantly explaining ourselves to others.
-This can be wonderful, but it can also feel terribly oppressive.
-[This](https://www.youtube.com/watch?t=70&v=fR5-x7v7UkE&feature=youtu.be) scene from [Sense8](https://en.wikipedia.org/wiki/Sense8) captures the innocuous poignance of that question.

-Click on my [me](digital-garden/meta/me.md) page for the longer story.
 I'd ❤️ to [connect](https://armanjindal.github.io/#-connect) and hear yours.

 ## 🔗 Connect

 Please send me an email!
 I love meeting new people.
 I will reply to every email I get.
 If you have an opportunity where you think I will be a good fit, please do reach out.
 All I can promise is good questions, genuine curiosity, and that I will pay your generosity forward.

-Email: arman.jindal@hey.com || arman.jindal@columbia.edu
+Email: arman@armanjindal.com
 GitHub: https://github.com/armanjindal
 LinkedIn: www.linkedin.com/in/arman-jindal

-Last Updated: April 14th, 2024
+Last Updated: June 21st, 2025